 Step 3: Set a Qualification Framework

 This step is particularly important early on in SaaS sales.
-Since sales representatives spend a substantial amount of time educating, connecting with, and getting to know potential customers’ needs, it’s imperative that time isn’t wasted on companies that aren’t a great fit.
+Sales reps spend a lot of time learning about potential customers.
+So, it’s crucial not to waste time on companies that aren’t a good fit.
 Through qualification, sales representatives determine if a prospect has needs that match with their service.
 Having a set qualification framework ensures consistent customer qualification.
-This is also the point in the sales cycle where representatives should confirm that the potential client has the budget for their service and when they should find out if they are connected to the person with the authority to make a final decision to purchase.

 Step 4: Provide Valuable Product Demos and Presentations

 A cookie-cutter pitch doesn’t work in B2B SaaS sales.
 The best results are found when sales representatives are able to demonstrate the product features and benefits in a way that is tailored to the prospect.
-In today’s fast-paced business landscape, customers also expect this to be done quickly.
+In today’s fast-paced SaaS landscape, customers also expect this to be done quickly.
 They won’t want to wait weeks or even days to get a demo from your team.
 You can show your product to B2B customers with a proof of concept (POC).
 This allows them to test the software with their existing systems before investing.
-In the demo stage, representatives should be ready and able to answer questions and troubleshoot their software for potential customers as well.
+In the product demonstration stage, representatives should be ready and able to answer questions and troubleshoot their software for potential customers as well.

 Step 5: Offer Service Testing